 - Can you link it with attendees’ social media accounts?
 This will help get the word out about your event.

 Longevity is a vital part of choosing event registration software.
-You wouldn’t want to jump from one platform to another each time you organise an event, as this can prove to be costly and confusing.
+You wouldn’t want to jump from one platform to another every time you organise an event, as this can be expensive and confusing.

 Different events call for different needs, so pick a system that’s scalable.
 This way, you’ll have access to cross-event data that will help you assess which parts worked and which didn’t.